tkf/LyapunovExponents.jl/README.md

 * Maximum Lyapunov exponents calculation.
 * Tangent space evolution based on the automatic differentiation tool [ForwardDiff.jl].
+* Testing utilities for tangent space evolution (Jacobian calculation) provided by users.
 * Continuous dynamical systems support based on [DifferentialEquations.jl].
   This means that [the rich set of ODE solvers](http://docs.juliadiffeq.org/latest/solvers/ode_solve.html) can be used.
 * [Various examples of continuous and discrete dynamical systems.](https://tkf.github.io/LyapunovExponents.jl/latest/examples/)
+* [OnlineStats.jl] support: on-the-fly calculation of Lyapunov exponents, their variance, covariance, and any other statics it supports.

 Wanted list: